groupdocs-assembly-cloud/docs/content/assembly/getting-started/product-overview.md

 ## Supported Reporting Features

-The Reporting Engine, also known as the Report Generator, is the central functional element of our cloud-based Document Assembly technology, which allows customers to perform the following actions:
+The Reporting Engine, also known as the Report Generator, is the central functional element of our cloud-based Document Assembly technology, which allows developers to perform the following actions:

 * Dynamically generate and insert lists, tables, charts, barcodes, hyperlinks and bookmarks.
 * Manipulate data using sequential data operations.